What Should I Do After Having A Car Accident?

 The single most dangerous motorcyclist situation occurs when a vehicle makes a left-hand turn crossing the motorcycle’s direction of travel.

-Another frequent cause of motorcycle accidents is lane splitting which occurs when a motorcycle drives between two lanes of slowly moving traffic, usually in traffic jams, and then gets clipped by a driver who failed to notice the motorcycle moving between the lane.
+Another frequent cause of motorcycle accidents is lane splitting, which occurs when a motorcycle drives between two lanes of slowly moving traffic, usually in traffic jams, and then gets clipped by a driver who fails to notice the motorcycle moving between the lanes.

 Suppose you talk to an insurance company representative before you know your rights.
 In that case, you may unwittingly say, do, or sign something that would jeopardize your case.